-Yugoslav partisans grimly crop the hair of a village quintet of women believed to have consorted with the occupational Nazis.
-Four, for various reasons, have indeed - and their seducer is a lone, swaggering sergeant whom the partisans briskly emasculate.
-Escorted out of town by the sheepish Nazis, the forlorn ladies link up, patriotically and romantically, with a band of tough mountain guerrillas.Written by
+Yugoslav nationals crop the hair of a village quintet of women believed to have consorted with occupying Nazi soldiers.
+Four, for various reasons, admit to being guilty.
+Their seducer is a swaggering sergeant who is emasculated by the partisans when they catch him alone with one of the women in a nearby forest.
+Escorted out of town by the Nazis, the forlorn ladies soon link up, militarily and romantically, with a band of tough mountain guerrillas.Written by

 4 of 4 people found this review helpful.

 Was this review helpful to you?